How to say “to know” in Italian?

 There’s a difference between them, like there’s a difference between the different meanings of the English verb “to know”.

 Why is there just one verb in English when there are two verbs in Italian to say “to know”?

-However, there are some English words that derive from those Latin words.
-Think of the words “cognition”, and “sage” and “sapient.”.
+However, some English words derive from those Latin words.
+Think of the words “cognition”, “sage,” and “sapient.”.

-In Italy, those Latin counterparts prevailed and define the world of knowledge in two main ways.
+In Italy, those Latin counterparts prevailed and defined the world of knowledge in two main ways.
 We now say conoscere and sapere.